Informations générales (source: ClinicalTrials.gov)

 pneumonitis.

-malignancies unless the patient has been free of the disease for ≥ 3 years.
-However,
+malignancies unless the patient has been free of the disease and therapy for ≥ 3

-patients with the following history/concurrent conditions are eligible:
+years.
+However, patients with a single occurrence of the following conditions that

 - Localized non-melanoma skin cancer.